Yaelts2/EEG-project/README.md

 11-Class Classification: Achieved 31.8% accuracy, above the chance level of ~9%.

 Binary Vowel-Consonant Classification: A simplified task resulted in a notable performance boost, reaching 70.7% accuracy
+## Project Structure
+This repository is organized to be clear and reproducible: